gcallah/BookReviews/atherton.md

 sensations much like ours, would he have granted them the status of spirits?
 If so, how would that move fit in with his mostly orthodox Christianity?

-Lastly, it was less than clear to me how Berkeley differentiated ideas from relations, which, on their surface, might appear to be a special type of idea.
+Lastly, it was not obvious to me how Berkeley differentiated ideas from relations, which, on their surface, might appear to be a special type of idea.

 But no book can be everything to everybody, and in the space she had, Atherton